FLiotta/filecoin.py/README.md

 # filecoin.py

-Python package with some utils to sign a filecoin message; for a fully working implementation check the `/examples` folder.
+Python package with some rpc commands and utils to sign a filecoin message; for a fully working implementation check the `/examples` folder.

 ## How to sign a message
 ```py